 If there’s one big risk every computer user is at, it’s this.
 The blue light that computers shine out can be potentially harmful if you don’t take any breaks, and while the aforementioned Flux can help, what is better is to take frequent monitor breaks and to adjust the brightness of your screens to be lower.
 Additionally, don’t forget to keep a good distance from your monitors if at all possible, and keep blinking – We can have a tendency to stare too intensely at screens and not blink.
 If you feel like your eyesight may be getting worse and you do not want to keep reaching for your glasses, you may want to look into resources such as SharpeVision to discuss potential laser eye surgery.
 It will mean less worrying about where your glasses are, and more support for your eyesight.

 Sometimes when we work at our computers for a very long time we start to grow achy.
 Our shoulders hurt and are tense, our back feels bad, our chest can even feel sore or our hands can go numb.
 A lot of this is to do with our posture when we’re sitting at our desks.
-It may be worth getting a better chair, or if that isn’t possible then some orthopedic cushions.
-We should also try to stand up and do stretches on a regular basis, as well as sit with our backs straight at our desks.
+It may be worth getting an ergonomic chair (probably looking at these can help), or if that isn’t possible then some orthopaedic cushions.
+We should also try to stand up and do stretches on a regular basis, as well as sit with our backs straight at our desks

 Repetitive Strain Injuries